Quality Assurance and Monitoring

-The QAMU maintains the toll free (1-800-222-5627) information line.
-Individuals can call the toll free line to obtain general information about ACCES-VR or speak directly to a QAMU staff member regarding services and/or complaints.
-The toll free line is staffed Monday – Friday from 8:30 am to 5:00 pm.
-Messages left on voicemail after hours, will be returned the next business day.
+QAMU maintains the toll-free (1-800-222-5627) information line.
+Individuals can call the toll-free line to obtain general information about ACCES-VR or speak directly to a QAMU staff member regarding services and/or complaints.
+The toll-free line is staffed Monday through Friday (Weekdays) from 8:30 am to 5:00 pm.
+Messages left on voicemail after hours will be returned the next business day.

 ACCES-VR General Email Account

-The QAMU maintains the general email account for inquires pertaining to the vocational rehabilitation program.
+QAMU maintains the general email account for inquires pertaining to the vocational rehabilitation program.
 Inquires can be directed to ACCESADM@nysed.gov.
-A QAMU staff member will respond to your email inquiry as soon as possible.
+A QAMU staff member will respond to email inquiries as soon as possible.